 How to tell them apart

-How to tell sex of seahorse
+How to determine the sex of a seahorse

-You heard it right, its the males who actually get pregnant and give birth!
+You heard it right, its the males who actually get pregnant and give birth.

 The difference between pipefishes and seahorses